polkadot-developers/polkadot-docs/develop/parachain-devs/runtime-development/FRAME/create-custom-pallet.md

 This section will guide you through the initial steps of creating the foundation for your custom FRAME pallet.
 You'll create a new Rust library project and set up the necessary dependencies.

-1. Create a new Rust library project
+1. Create a new Rust library project using the following `cargo` command:

-    Execute the following command using `cargo`:

     ```bash
     cargo new --lib custom-pallet \